Doctorjellybeans/Mini-Cloud-Chatroom/README.md

 ---

+## Table of Contents
+- Project Objective
+- Current Scope
+- Tech Stack
+- Architecture
+- Repository Structure
+- Running Locally
+- Roadmap
+- Useful Resources

-## Project objective
+## Project Objective

 The main goal of this project is to learn and apply core and advanced concepts related to:

  - Cloud computing
  - Computer Networks
  - Distributed Systems Architecture
  - Real-time comunication using WenSockets
  - Proffesional development and DevOps best practices

-So in coclussion yhis project is intended as a technical learning laboratory rather than a commercial product.
+ -
+The focus is on understanding system design decisions and implementation trade-offs rather than delivering a production-ready product.

 ---

-## Current scope
+## Current Scope

-Initial local MVP
+**Initial local MVP**
   - Web-based chatroom accessible via browser
   - Join a global room by entering a username (no persistent authentication)
   - Backend implemented in Python using FastAPI